-You need install the AICompanion only once, and then leave it on your phone or tablet to have when you use App Inventor.
+After downloading, step though the the instructions to install the Companion app on your device.
+You need to install the MIT AI2 Companion only once, and then leave it on your phone or tablet for whenever you use App Inventor.

-Your app should now appear on your device (or emulator).
-If App Inventor is not communicating with the device, the two most likely problems are:
+If your app does not appear on your device, the most likely problems are: